Born: December 16, 1963

 After completing a number of impressive shorts in school, he penned and directed the feature Heavy (1996), a nearly wordless film about an overweight chef at a rust belt tavern.
 It premiered at the Sundance Film Festival, winning the Grand Jury Prize for Best Direction as well as awards at the Gijón International Film Festival.

 Two years later Mangold released his second feature, Cop Land, a police drama inspired by the town in the Hudson Valley in which he grew up.
 The independent low-budget film fared well with the critics and had a good run at the box office.
 Next up was Girl, Interrupted, a insider's look at a women's insane asylum.
 Critics had a mixed reaction on this film, but the greatest highlight was the performances by the starring cast: Winona Ryder, Angelina Jolie and Brittany Murphy.

 Mangold, who started the 21st century with the romantic comedy Kate & Leopold (2001), has been married to long-time producer and partner, Cathy Konrad.
 In 2006, he won an Amanda Award in Norway for Best Foreign Feature Film for the critically-acclaimed Walk the Line (2005), starring Joaquin Phoenix as Johnny Cash and Reese Witherspoon, who won an Oscar for her role as June Carter.
 Since then he directed Christian Bale and Russell Crowe in the western drama 3:10 to Yuma (2007) and Cameron Diaz and Tom Cruise in the action comedy Knight and Day (2010).
 In 2008 he won a Distinguished Director/Producer Award from the Costume Designers Guild Awards.
-His latest directorial venture is the action-packed X-Men film, The Wolverine(2013) and the follow-up in the franchise Logan (2017).
+His latest directorial ventures include the action-packed X-Men film The Wolverine(2013) and the follow-up in the franchise Logan (2017).